vbepipe/Benchmarking-AI/nanoGPT/Presentation/Presentation.md

+**New Benchmark Result with New Winner is now available here: <br> https://github.com/vbepipe/Benchmarking-AI/blob/main/nanoGPT/Presentation/Presentation-Custom18-VictoryGLU.md**

+Below should now be considered deprecated.

 # CustomV2: An Activation Function That Wins Under Early Stopping

 We evaluated four activation functions across multiple model depths, measuring training and validation loss under early stopping.
 The results show that **CustomV2** matches or outperforms common activations such as **GELU** and **SwiGLU**, and notably achieves the best validation checkpoints for medium-to-deep models when early stopping is applied.